stryker-mutator/stryker-js/README.md

 By default `clear-text` and `progress` are active if no reporter is configured.
 You can load additional plugins to get more reporters.
 See [stryker-mutator.github.io](http://stryker-mutator.github.io) for an up-to-date list of supported reporter plugins and a description on each reporter.

+The `clear-text` reporter supports an additional config option to show more tests that were executed to kill a mutant.
+The config for your config file is: `clearTextReporter: { maxTestsToLog: 3 },`

 #### Plugins
 **Command line:** `--plugins stryker-html-reporter,stryker-karma-runner`